 - Make Sure Proper Credit lines are Posted on Your Credit Reports

 Often, in an effort to make you less desirable to their competitors, some creditors will not post your proper credit line.
 Showing less available credit can negatively impact your credit score.
 If you see this happening on your credit report, you have the right to complain and bring this to their attention.
-If you have bankruptcies that should be showing a zero balance make sure to they show a zero balance!
+If you have bankruptcies that should be showing a zero balance do the credit repairs and make sure to they show a zero balance!
 Very often the creditor will not report a “bankruptcy charge off as a zero balance until it’s been disputed.

 - Pay Down Debt and Don’t Max Out your Credit Cards.

 The second largest factor impacting your credit score is how much you owe.
 This accounts for 30% of your score.
 The more you owe, the lower your score will be.
 Someone who owes $30,000 is riskier than someone who owes only $1000, all else being equal.
-So a great way to increase your credit score is to pay down as much debt as you can.
+So a great way to increase your credit score and do the credit repairs is to pay down as much debt as you can.
 Another factor in the credit score formula is whether you use most or all of the available credit on any given account.
 The theory is that if you max out an account, it may reflect some financial difficulties that could increase your risk of default.

 - Keep Old Positive Accounts Open

 Length of credit history is another important credit score factor, so it can be to your advantage to keep open older accounts that are in good standing.
 While it is important to keep the total number of open accounts manageable, it may be more hurtful to your score to close an old account than to keep it open even though it increases the number of open accounts.
+It is an important part of credit repairs.

 - Keep Revolving Accounts Open